Rialto Theatre

 An Italian immigrant, Fred Fedeli, along with his brother and his cousin saved up $1,800 and leased the Bijou Theater from someone Mr. Fedeli called “Lawyer Katz”.

 The Rialto Theatre was still operating in 1950.
-Today only face and front section of the building remains and is in retail use.
+Today only facade and front section of the building remains and is in retail use.
+The Rialto Theatre name survives on the entrance floor of the building.

 Contributed by Jack